PHQ-9 Depression Test

 What do the severity levels mean?

-Scores are divided into five levels: Minimal (0-4), Mild (5-9), Moderate (10-14), Moderately Severe (15-19), and Severe (20-27).
-Scores of 10+ typically warrant professional evaluation.
-Scores of 15+ usually require both therapy and medication.
+Scores are divided into five ranges: Minimal (0-4), Mild (5-9), Moderate (10-14), Moderately Severe (15-19), and Severe (20-27).
+Higher scores generally mean more symptoms and more disruption in daily life, and more support may be helpful.

 How often should I retake this?